cisco-en-programmability/dnacenter_auth_token/README.md

-# Cisco DNA Center Get Auth Token
+# Cisco DNA Center Auth Token

 This is a Python sample code to showcase how to get the Cisco DNA Center Auth Token required by all the API calls.